Erin Holland: Miss World 2013

 Holland was awarded the Miss World Continental Queen of Beauty, Oceania on 28 September 2013, placing in the Top 10 of the overall competition out of 130 countries.
 For the talent component of the competition, she performed "Someone Like You" from the 1990 musical Jekyll & Hyde, where she received first Runner-up, Erin also placed first Runner-up in the coveted Beauty With A Purpose philanthropy component and eighth in Interview.

 As the reigning Miss World Oceania, Erin has travelled with the Miss World organisation since the competition, performing and attending events in China and United States; most recently performing and judging the International Mister World 2014 competition in England.

 Charity work

-Erin is an ambassador for the International Beauty with a Purpose Charity as a former Beauty Queen.
+Holland is an ambassador for the International Beauty with a Purpose Charity as a former Beauty Queen.
 This has seen her actively involved in providing aid for the Lilla Community, a remote Indigenous community located in the Northern Territory, Australia.
-Erin is also involved with Variety, the Children's Charity, Make-A-Wish Foundation and is an ambassador for McHappy Day, supporting the Ronald McDonald Charity.
+She is also involved with Variety, the Children's Charity, and Make-A-Wish Foundation, and is an ambassador for McHappy Day, supporting the Ronald McDonald Charity.